 The Alchemist by Paulo Coelho

-This spiritual and heart-warming story has become a classic modern-day fable about following your dreams and listening to the heard.
+The Alchemist by Paulo Coelho, a spiritual and heart-warming story, has become a classic modern-day fable about following your dreams and listening to the heard.
 Following the life of a young shepherd from Andalucia, the plot unveils the beautiful characters he meets on his travels.
 With themes of serendipity and folklore, The Alchemist has the power to inspire your next adventure.
 His other books such as The Pilgrimage and Eleven Minutes are also worth a read.